 \emph{\textbf{Introduction---}} Many-body localized (MBL) systems are a class of isolated many-body quantum systems that fail to thermalize due to their own unitary dynamics, even though they are interacting, nonintegrable and extensively excited~\cite{anderson_mbl,basko_altshuler_mbl,oganesyan_Huse_mbl,nandkishore_huse_mbl,deroeck_imbrie_mbl_review,alet_laflorencie_mbl_review,abanin_maksym_mbl_colloquium}.
 This happens for one-dimensional systems with short-range interactions in the presence of strong enough quenched randomness, which yields a thermal-to-MBL phase transition of the dynamics.
 In the MBL phase, there are an extensive number of emergent localized conserved operators \cite{serbyn_abanin_LIOM,huse_Oganesyan_lbit,chandran_abanin_liom_construction,Imbrie-Scardicchio2017_liom_review}.

-One instability of the MBL phase which is believed to play a central role in the asymptotic, long-time, infinite-system MBL phase transition is the \textit{avalanche} \cite{deroeck_huveneers_avalanche,thiery_deroeck_avalanche,morningstar_huse_imbrie_RGcritical}.
-Rare locally thermalizing regions necessarily exist, however sparse they may be, due to the randomness.
-Starting from such a local thermalizing region, this ``thermal bubble" spreads through the adjacent typical MBL regions until the relaxation rate of the adjacent spins becomes smaller than the many-body level spacing of the thermal bubble, in which case the spreading of this avalanche halts.
-If the strength of the randomness is insufficient, the relaxation rate remains larger than the level spacing and the avalanche does not stop: the full system then slowly thermalizes and is no longer in the MBL phase (although it is likely in a prethermal MBL regime~\cite{alan_huse_avalanche,long_anushya_jacobi_resonance}).
+One instability of the MBL phase that is believed to play a central role in the asymptotic, long-time, infinite-system MBL phase transition is the ``avalanche'' \cite{deroeck_huveneers_avalanche,thiery_deroeck_avalanche,thiery_deroeck_avalanche2,morningstar_huse_imbrie_RGcritical}.
+Rare locally thermalizing regions necessarily exist due to the randomness.
+Starting from such a rare region, this ``thermal bubble" spreads through the adjacent typical MBL regions until the relaxation rate of the adjacent spins becomes smaller than the many-body level spacing of the thermal bubble, in which case the avalanche halts.
+If the strength of the randomness is insufficient, the relaxation rate remains larger than the level spacing and the avalanche does not stop: the full system then slowly thermalizes and is no longer in the MBL phase (although it is in a prethermal-MBL regime~\cite{alan_huse_avalanche,long_anushya_jacobi_resonance}).